gofflab/Quant_mol_neuro_2022/modules/module_6/Lecture_note.md

 You can still use an interactive mode, but this time, we will submit a job to use computational nodes.

-First, check the batch script and modify it necessarily.
-Here, I use an editor, nano, but you can use your preferred editior, for example, use Rstudio editor, just click the file in Rstudio to open it, and modify it. **Modify the script according to your working directory (modify the line starting "cd" to change the directory to your working directory).**
+First, check the batch script and modify it necessarily. **Modify the script according to your working directory (modify the line starting "cd" to change the directory to your working directory).**

 ```sh